canada-ca/ore-ero/_data/forms/README.md

 The select widget is followed by a button, allowing the user to create a new administration in case his administration was not already in that list.
 The button opens a new section in the form, containing the required fields for the creation of a new administration.
 For more information on these fields, consult the **newAdmin** preset section.

 When selecting the appropriate administration (depending on the type of the form), JavaScript should be added to auto-fill the administration section of the form.
-This follows the same logic as for the **selectCode**, **selectOss**, and **selectStandards** presets.
+This follows the same logic as for the **selectCode**, **selectOss**, and **selectStandard** presets.

 This preset takes no additional parameters.
 ```yaml